Riminder/docs-api/hr-json/job-objects/job-object.md

 ## Profile

-This object is a standard representation of a job, it is an abstraction of how it can be treated in a more faster and clearer way.
+This object is a standard representation of a job, it is an abstraction of how it can be treated in a faster and clearer way.

 The API allows you to create, update and retrieve your job.